-Cheese: Add up to 1 cup of shredded cheese.
+- Cheese: Add up to 1 cup of shredded cheese.
 Cheddar, fontina or parmesan cheeses are all great choices.

 - Flavorings: Stir in some caramelized onions, store bought pesto, onion powder, sour cream, fresh sliced chives, or even curry powder.

 - Toppings: Finish your potatoes with crispy bacon, french fried onions or green onions for an extra special treat.

-This make ahead mashed potato recipe is a great way to get on top of your holiday cooking without sacrificing any flavor.
+This potato recipe is a great way to get on top of your holiday cooking without sacrificing any flavor.